Washington's Allegheny Expedition

 Learn more about George Washington's 1753 journey into the wild Ohio Country to confront the French along the contested frontiers of America.

 At six-foot-two inches, Washington towered over his peers.
-While others enjoyed their books in their warm colonial homes, he was a young surveyor in the backwoods of the Ohio Valley, making rafts out of trees with his bare hands in below-freezing temperatures, fording impossible rivers, and hacking paths through dangerous woods and mountains.
+As a young surveyor in the backwoods of the Ohio Valley, Washington made rafts out of trees with his bare hands in below-freezing temperatures, fording impossible rivers, and hacking paths through dangerous woods and mountains.

 Washington’s celebrated throwing arm would have sent him straight to the major leagues.
 American artist Charles Willson Peale recalled that there were several visitors at Mount Vernon in 1773, competing to see how far they could throw an iron bar across the lawn.
 Suddenly, Washington appeared and smiling, held out his hand.
 According to Peale, “no sooner…did that heavy iron bar feel the grasp of his mighty hand than it lost the power of gravitation and whizzed through the air, striking the ground far, very far, beyond our utmost limits.”

 As he walked away, Washington slyly observed, “When you beat my pitch, young gentlemen, I’ll try again.”

 And while he never heaved a silver dollar across the mile-wide Potomac River, Washington’s step-grandson, George Washington Parke Custis, recalled that the General’s formidable arm hurled a piece of slate clear across the Rappahannock River in Fredericksburg and also above the 215-foot natural bridge formation in Rockbridge County, Virginia.
 He should have had an agent.